-On this fine ridge facing East it runs one of the most attended middle grading routes in the entire Monte Rosa Group is Cresta Signal, running on this East ridge, which can be approached from Alagna Valsesia by a long itinerary inside a wild and spectacular environment.
+On this fine ridge facing East it runs one of the most attended middle grading routes in the entire Monte Rosa Group: the Cresta Signal, a great classic mixed course.
+It can be approached from Alagna Valsesia by a long itinerary inside a wild and spectacular environment.

 The starting point is the village of Alagna Valsesia m.
 1186 (Valsesia, Piedmont), an important touristic center lying at the end of Valsesia, at the foot of the Southern side of Monte Rosa group.